 “I don’t need to track my steps.
-I exercise everyday – I’m plenty active!”
+I exercise every day – I’m plenty active!”
 Even active people should track their steps.

 You’ve seen the recent research about the deceptive 2-step, right?
 The data showing a likely correlation between sitting time and all-cause mortality?
 The studies pointing to “Sitting as the new Smoking” and similar attention-grabbing headlines?
 Many of us in the health & wellness industry (and beyond) thought we were immune.
 We’re plenty active, right?
 Well… maybe.
 Or maybe not.

 While I’ve certainly encouraged others to “track their steps and aim for 10,000/day,” I’ve never done it myself.
 As an endurance athlete, I’m fine, right?
 Earlier this month, I started using a Forerunner 935 for my training and it just happens to track steps.
 Guess what?
 While I’m averaging a comfortable 11,000+ steps/day, the devil just happens to be in the details.
 Yes – I’ll compile 8-13,000 steps if I have a run scheduled that day, but during the remaining 23 hours, I may add a total of just 1,500 -3,000 steps!